-- Job openings have also slowed from their pandemic highs but rose 221,000 in May to 8.14 million which is still a healthy level.
+- Job openings have also slowed from their pandemic highs but rose 221,000 in May to 8.14 million, still a healthy level.
 Job openings per worker were flat at 1.2, well below the 2022 high but still well above historical levels since the year 2000. - More concerning are jobless claims and continuing claims, both of which have risen in recent months.
-Also concerning is the unemployment rate which has risen to 4.1%, from its low of 3.4% in April of 2023 (a level not seen since the 1960s), and a rise of 0.5% within the past year which has triggered the Sahm Rule, which says historically a recession follows after such an increase.
+Also concerning is the unemployment rate which has risen to 4.1%, a rise of .5% which has triggered the Sahm Rule, which says historically a recession follows after such an increase.
 There are some who argue that claims and unemployment were simply unusually low following the pandemic.
-Others suggest the adult unemployment rate is still low, considering that for age groups 25 years of age and above, the unemployment rate remains around 3%. - Overall, this weakness in the data could be just a normalization, after an extended period of very tight labor conditions and since job gains and job openings remain favorable.
-Positively, modestly weaker current labor market conditions may encourage the Fed to ease.
-Either way the labor market needs to stabilize to give the market confidence that the trajectory of the general economy can remain positive. - The Institute for Supply Management (ISM) data for both manufacturing and services has weakened below 50, indicating contraction, but remain above levels usually consistent with recessions. - The Atlanta Fed's GDPNow, a running estimate of GDP growth based available economic data, also indicates a slowdown is underway.
+Others suggest the adult unemployment rate is still low, considering that for age groups 25 years of age and above, unemployment remains around 3%. - Overall, this weakness in the data is likely just a normalization, after an extended period of very tight labor conditions and since job gains and job openings remain favorable.
+Positively, current labor market conditions may encourage the Fed to ease.
+Overall, the labor market is key, and its data needs to stabilize to give the market confidence that the general economy can stabilize. - The Institute for Supply Management (ISM) data for both manufacturing and services have weakened below 50, indicating contraction, but they remain above levels usually consistent with recessions. - The Atlanta Fed's GDPNow, a running estimate of GDP growth based available economic data, also indicates a slowdown is underway.
 It is now projecting 1.5% GDP growth, down from 4.2% in the middle of the second quarter.
 This is a sizeable negative change, but it still suggests positive growth for the second quarter.

 Inflation continues to trend favorably.
 Inflation readings in May were lower than expected.
-Most components of CPI and Personal Consumption Expenditures (PCE), the Fed's preferred measure of inflation, are trending lower.
+Most components of CPI and Personal Consumption Expenditures (PCE) Personal Consumption Expenditures, the Fed's preferred measure of inflation, are trending lower.
 Shelter (primarily rents) remains the main component of inflation that is keeping the overall level of CPI and PCE elevated.
 It is reported on a lag and more real time measures of rent inflation suggest the rate of increase in rents has already returned to low levels.
 Core PCE and Core CPI, ex housing, reached 2.0% and 1.9%, respectively, in May, as displayed in the chart below.
 It also illustrates that this cycle of inflation was Covid related and has already returned to the Fed's target when adjusting for the lagging component of shelter.